Harold E. “Barry” Selick, Ph.D.

 Harold E. “Barry” Selick, Ph.D. has served as a member of Molecular Templates’ Board of Directors since August 2017.
 He is currently the Vice-Chancellor of Business Development, Innovation, and Partnerships at the University of California, San Francisco, a position that he has held since April 2017.
 Previously, Dr. Selick served as Threshold Pharmaceutical’s Chief Executive Officer from June 2002 until March 2017.
 From June 2002 until July 2007, Dr. Selick was also a Venture Partner of Sofinnova Ventures, Inc., a venture capital firm.
 From January 1999 to April 2002, he was Chief Executive Officer of Camitro Corporation and its wholly-owned subsidiary, Camitro UK, Ltd, biotechnology companies.
 From 1992 to 1999, he was at Affymax Research Institute, the drug discovery technology development center for Glaxo Wellcome plc, most recently as Vice President of Research.
 Before working at Affymax, he held scientific positions at Protein Design Labs, Inc. and Anergen, Inc. As a staff scientist at Protein Design Labs, Inc. (now PDL BioPharma, Inc., or PDL) he co-invented the technology underlying the creation of fully humanized antibody therapeutics and applied that to PDL’s first product, Zenapax (daclizumab), which was initially developed and commercialized by Roche for the prevention of kidney transplant rejection and more recently developed by Biogen and AbbVie and approved as Zinbryta for treatment of adults with relapsing forms of multiple sclerosis.
-Dr. Selick previously served as a Lead Director of PDL, a public company, and as Chairman of the board of directors of Catalyst Biosciences and currently serves as chairman of the board of Protagonist Therapeutics, each of which are public drug discovery and development companies.
+Dr. Selick previously served as a director of Amunix Pharmaceuticals, Lead Director and Chairman of PDL, and as Chairman of the board of directors of Catalyst Biosciences and currently serves as chairman of the board of Protagonist Therapeutics, the latter two of which are currently public drug discovery and development companies.
 Dr. Selick received his Bachelor of Arts in Biophysics and Doctor of Philosophy in Biology from the University of Pennsylvania and was a Damon Runyon-Walter Winchell Cancer Fund Fellow and an American Cancer Society Senior Fellow at the University of California, San Francisco.

 Principal, Lanfear Advisors LLC

 Jonathan Lanfear has served on Molecular Templates’ Board of Directors since May 2018.
-Mr. Lanfear is a principal at Lanfear Advisors LLC, focusing on business development, corporate strategy and operational consulting for public and private biotechnology and pharmaceutical companies.
-Previously, Mr. Lanfear was the Vice President and Global Head of R&D Business Development (BD) at Takeda Pharmaceuticals, from 2011 until October 2020, where he oversaw BD activities across Oncology, Neuroscience, Gastroenterology, and Rare Disease Therapeutic Areas.
+Mr. Lanfear is currently Principal at Lanfear Advisors LLC, focusing on business development, corporate strategy and operational consulting for public and private biotechnology and biopharmaceutical companies.
+Previously, Mr. Lanfear was the Vice President and Global Head of R&D Business Development (BD) at Takeda Pharmaceuticals, from 2011 until September 2020, where he oversaw BD activities across Oncology, Neuroscience, Gastroenterology, and Rare Disease Therapeutic Areas.
 Before joining Takeda in 2011, Mr. Lanfear spent approximately 8 years at Pfizer Inc. as a Senior Director and Transactions Lead in the Worldwide Business Development, Strategy, & Innovation group.
 Mr. Lanfear also has previous experience in biotechnology equity research, from his time at AG Edwards/Wachovia and in business development, while at Searle/Pharmacia, where he worked on several significant licensing transactions prior to the company’s acquisition.
 Mr. Lanfear holds a Bachelor of Science in Chemical Engineering and a Master’s degree in Bioengineering, both from the University of Michigan (Ann Arbor), and a Master of Business Administration from Washington University (St. Louis)

 David R. Hoffmann